Skip to main content

 Site Interconnect

-Note: Cisco SD-WAN sites are interconnected through the Cisco SD-WAN fabric and not the Cisco+ Secure Connect fabric.
-Cisco SD-WAN integration with Cisco+ Secure Connect is for Secure Internet Access and Remote Access only.
+Note: Cisco SD-WAN sites are interconnected through the Cisco SD-WAN fabric, not the Secure Connect fabric.
+Cisco SD-WAN integration with Secure Connect is only for Secure Internet and Remote Access.